ShenRen/esp_ghota/README.md

 The Github Actions included in this repository can be used to build and release firmware images to Github Releases.
 This is a good way to automate your CI/CD pipeline, and update your devices in the field.
-In this example, we build two variants of the Firmware - on for a ESP32 and one for a ESP32-S3 device Using the filenamematch and storagenamematch config options, we can match against the correct firmware image for the device.
+In this example, we build two variants of the Firmware - on for a ESP32 and one for a ESP32-S3 device Using the firmwarenamematch and storagenamematch config options, we can match against the correct firmware image for the device.

 ```yaml
 on: